ShmuelLa/Weighted-Graph/README.md

 ## :computer: Main Classes and Methods

 ### :chart_with_upwards_trend: WGraph_DS
-This class implements a mathematical weighted graph by implements two classes internally:
+This class implements a mathematical weighted graph by implements two classes internally
  :one: **NodeInfo** which implements the basic information and methods each node stores
  :two: **EdgeInfo** which stores all the data and methods for all the edges in the graph.
 This internal class is implemented on top of the received interface's for higher efficiency and complexity of the project.
  Each graph consists of two HashMap data structures.
 One for the node and the other for the edges.
  Each graph also has an integer that count the edges and the mode count (internal changes count) of the graph